fachiappetta/fachiappetta/README.md

 - 👋 Hi, I’m Frankie Chiappetta
-- 👀 I am interested in using data science and economic methods to assess the environmental and economic consequences of international policies and programs.
+- 👀 I am interested in using data science and economic methods to assess the environmental and economic impacts of environmental policies and programs.
-- 🌱 I’m currently learning R (mostly for statistics) and Python (mostly for ML and geospatial data anlaysis)
+- 🌱 I’m currently learning R (mostly for statistics and econometrics) and Python (mostly for ML and geospatial data anlaysis)
 - 📫 How to reach me fac16@duke.edu

 <!---